tyatyamaruko/Calendar/README.md

 |20|21|22|23|24|25|26|
 |27|28||||||

-If you want more customization, you can use the getDays() function to implement your own.
+If you want more customization, you can use the getDays() function to implement your own layout.